bennet0496/dovecot_badclients/README.md

 ```bash
 journalctl -S "24 hours ago" -g "mail-audit" | awk -F : '{print $6}' | sort | uniq -c | sort -h
 ```

+Or some more sophisticated stats might be generated with `audit.py`.

 ## Integration Other Services
 Mail ecosystems usually don't only consist of IMAP (or POP) servers, but have SMTP components for users to send emails as well.
 While it is possible for dovecot to act as an MUA, it is not a very common setup.
 Dedicated SMTP server like Exim or Postfix are probably used much more often.
 If these use SASL authentication with dovecot, they (at least Exim) will integrate flawlessly, showing up as `service=smtp` with the appropriate client IP address of the client connecting to SMTP.